HussainAlQurain/inventory-management/README.md

 - During receiving, we must carefully handle cost updates (moving average or last purchase price).
 - Email sending can be done using Spring’s `JavaMailSender`, triggered when order transitions to `SENT`.

+### Bugs

+- Frontend in purchase option modal, when opening ordering uom it doesnt load at first when it is blank.